Skip to main content

 3. Delete pending email verifications, password resets, feedback, API tokens, and team memberships.

-4. Null out the user_id on retained audit-log entries (we keep the event records so a forensic trail survives the deletion).
+4. Remove the user identifier from retained audit-log entries (we keep the event records so a forensic trail survives the deletion).

 5. Hard-delete the user row itself.

-Sentry sweeps any cached error context for the deleted user on its 30-day rolling window.
-Backups containing your data age out per the 30-day backup retention.
+Cached error context for the deleted user ages out on our error-monitoring provider's rolling window.
+Backups containing your data age out per our backup retention window.

 Owners of teams with active members must transfer ownership or dissolve the team before deletion can proceed.